engagespark/api-docs/docs/index.md

-This page documents our existing, public [engageSPARK](https://www.engagespark.com) APIs.
+This page documents the [engageSPARK](https://www.engagespark.com) API.
+You can use them to automate Voice and 2-way SMS even further.

 If you have any questions, please don't hesitate [to reach out](https://www.engagespark.com/contact-us/).

 * TOC